IU5TVE/RS41-SDE/README.md

 ![](img/IMG_6671.png)

+#

+There are two ways to install the script: by downloading the ZIP file directly from this GitHub repository and then extracting it to the desired folder, or by cloning the project via terminal.
+In the first case, simply click on Code and then on Download ZIP, unzip the archive, and access the project folder.
+Alternatively, you can download the entire repository by running the following command:

 # How to use
 The image shows the first lines of the script, where you can configure some settings.
 Here you can choose whether to save the extracted data to a .txt file, set the output file path, and enter the serial communication port of the USB-TTL adapter.